Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - And what we recommend for eCommerce websites

-Before we get into the nitty-gritty, let’s recap the updates you can expect through July.
+Before we get into the nitty-gritty, let’s recap the last few search ranking updates we’ve seen, starting with the unprecedented year that was 2021.

 The Hard Truth: The Damage is Already Done

-Here’s the bad news: There’s little you can do to prepare your website for core algorithm changes.
-Google is notoriously vague about which ranking factors are tweaked when each core update is released, meaning you can’t make last-minute changes to your site to avoid a hit to your organic traffic.
+Google’s webmasters are notoriously vague about which ranking signals are tweaked when each core update is released, meaning you can’t make last-minute changes to your site to avoid a hit to your organic traffic.

 eCom Business?
 No Need to Worry

-We’ve been shepherding dozens of eCommerce brands through Google updates throughout the years, and the vast majority has avoided any intense dips in performance due to updates.
+We’ve been shepherding dozens of eCommerce brands through Google updates over the years, and the vast majority have avoided any volatility in performance due to updates.
 In fact, most of their sites keep moving along like nothing has happened, even after this year’s product reviews update.
-(While the update wasn’t expected to impact eCommerce sites as an industry, we still monitored performance — just in case.)
+(While the update wasn’t expected to impact eCommerce sites as an industry, we still closely monitored our metrics — just in case.)

 How to Evaluate a Google Core Update’s Effects on Your Site

-Admittedly, there’s a lot of mystery wrapped around Google’s core updates, but you don’t have to be in the dark about its effects on your site.
+Admittedly, there’s a lot of mystery wrapped around Google’s ranking algorithm updates, but you don’t have to be in the dark about its effects on your site.

 For this summer’s updates and future ones to come, identify any clear changes to your organic performance by following our approach: